Japanese Miso Soup

 Today I’m sharing an easy and delightful 5 Ingredient Miso Soup Recipe that can be made in just 5 minutes!

 With only 5 simple ingredients, and 5 minutes time (provided you have a high heat burner), you can make a fresh, robust soup that’s good enough to serve to dinner guests.

 You can even make this dish as a completely vegan miso soup!

 What You Need for 5 Ingredient Miso Soup

 - Dashi is a common Asian soup broth made with mushrooms, dried fish, and seaweed.
-However, it can be tricky to find is certain parts of the country (or world).
-If you can’t find it, or prefer to make a vegan miso soup version, use mushroom broth instead.
+However, it can be tricky to find in certain parts of the country (or world).
+If you can’t find dashi, or prefer to make a vegan miso soup version, use mushroom broth instead.
 It resembles the flavor of dashi, without the dried fish.

 - White Miso Paste can be found in the refrigerated section of the produce department.
 It has a strong soy flavor with a slight floral essence.
 It’s fabulous for making sauces, glazes, and of course a killer miso soup recipe.